yvan674/obb_anns/README.md

 Notes:
 - The annotation file is in JSON format.
 - The 'annotations' field is in absolute x, y positions.
-- cat_id, and ann_id are stringified ints.
-- cat_id, ann_id, and img_id starts at 1.
+- cat_id, ann_id, and img_id are stringified ints and start at 1.

 ### Segmentation Masks
 - Segmentations are found in a png file named '[filename]_seg.png'